-- Conduct an audit or needs assessment to make sure our reports and investigations are serving campus needs in terms of working toward creating an inclusive campus climate. - 2.
-Provide workshops and information sessions specifically related to the DEI Strategic Planning process.
-These workshops should not just highlight where to find information but how to translate data into actionable recommendations.
-Create a standard workshop to support ongoing DEI initiatives.
+- Conduct an audit or needs assessment to make sure our reports and investigations are serving campus needs in terms of working toward creating an inclusive campus climate. - Provide additional workshops and information sessions specifically related to the DEI Strategic Planning process, including a standard workshop to support ongoing DEI initiatives.